livepeer/community-governance/LIP-Meetings/LIP-Meeting-3.md

 ### TODOs

-- Victor to get additional feedback on inflation change proposal (maybe couple of days) before pushing forward
+- Viktor to get additional feedback on inflation change proposal (maybe couple of days) before pushing forward
-- Yondon to help Victor with inflation change proposal implementation
+- Yondon to help Viktor with inflation change proposal implementation
 - Nico to finish implementation for LIP-25 and get it to Last Call
 - Yondon to publish draft LIP for earnings claiming
 - Doug to push forward discussion on protocol capability + verification function